 Our mission continues to evolve.
 If you would like to offer your feedback, head on over to this blog post and let us know what you think!

 In 2012, at the annual Esri International User Conference, we invited women GIS professionals to attend a reception and meeting to spearhead the development of a advocacy group for women in GIS, aimed at encouraging the exchange of ideas and solutions to overcoming job discrimination, lower pay, and professional isolation.
 The nearly 30 individuals who attended that initial meeting and their interests became the spark for our founding of the WiGIS professional advocacy association.
-We wouldn’t be together without the dedicated efforts of our core team of organizers.
+We wouldn’t be together without the dedicated efforts of our Execute Committee.

 Danielle L. Bram